Testing the nature of GW200105 by probing the frequency evolution of eccentricity: Results

 \section{Results}

-We present results of applying EECT to \event, following the prescription described in the previous section, and using the \efpe waveform. \efpe models the inspiral and incorporates modulations due to higher harmonics of GW radiation, as well as eccentricity and spin-precession.
+We present results of applying EECT to \event, following the prescription described in the previous section, and using the \efpe \citep{Morras:2025nlp} waveform. \efpe models the inspiral and incorporates eccentricity and spin-precession effects together with the higher eccentric harmonics.
 However, it does not include the merger-ringdown phase, nor does it model NS tidal effects.
 Nevertheless, \efpe has been argued to be applicable to \event, because the signal is dominated by the inspiral with no appreciable signatures of the merger-ringdown phase.
-Effects of NS tides on the signal are also expected to be suppressed.
+Effects of NS tides on the signal are also expected to be suppressed \citep{2021ApJ...915L...5A}.
 See \citet{Morras2025_GW200105_ecc} for additional details on the applicability of \efpe for PE on \event.

 We sample the 17-dimensional GW posterior using detector data surrounding \event, acquired from the Gravitational Wave Open Science Center (GWOSC)~\citep{KAGRA:2023pio}.
 The parameters sampled, as well as the corresponding priors used, are tabulated in Table~\ref{tab:priors-real} of Appendix~\ref{sec:app1}.
 We do so for multiple minimum and reference frequencies:~\footnote{We find that our PE results for $f_{\rm min} = f_{\rm ref} = 20$ Hz are fully consistent with those of \citet{Morras2025_GW200105_ecc}, as expected, given that we use the same waveform model.} $\lbrace{f_{\rm min}\rbrace} = \lbrace{f_{\rm ref}\rbrace} = \lbrace{18, 20, 23, 25, 30, 35, 40 \rbrace}$ Hz~\footnote{The frequencies are chosen such that the median value of the eccentricity posterior at $f_0$ drops by, roughly, $0.02$ at each $f_{\rm ref}$ when evolved according to GR following \citet{Peters:1963ux}.}.
 We then select $f_0 = 18$ Hz, and evolve $\eObs(f_0)$ to $\eGR(\lbrace{f_{\rm ref}\rbrace})$.
 The evolution assumes that eccentricity decays under GW radiation alone as predicted by GR, with no other imprints of physical or beyond-GR effects.
 We ensure that, for the reference frequencies chosen, $\eObs$ posteriors exclude zero at $> 90\%$ confidence, and all $\eGR$ posteriors are reweighted as described in the previous section.